The Bankrate promise

 The bottom line

-Leasing a car has its pros and cons, but if you’ve already decided that you want to lease instead of buy, it’s important to know how to read the agreement.
-Not only will it help you understand how your monthly payment was calculated, but it will also give you information on how you’ll need to handle the vehicle over the term of the contract.
+There are pros and cons to leasing, but if you have already decided that you want to lease instead of buy, it is important to understand the language in the lease agreement.
+Not only will it help you understand how your monthly payment is calculated, but it will also clarify your responsibilities while the lease agreement is intact — and possibly save you from incurring costly fees and penalties.